evidentlyai/evidently/docs/book/input-data/column-mapping.md

 * The model score or rank as the prediction.
 * The information about user actions (e.g., click, assigned score) as the target.

-Here are examples of the expected data inputs.
+Here are the examples of the expected data inputs.

 If the model prediction is a score (expected by default):